thegetty/bronze-guidelines/README.md

 ## Colophon

 Headings are set in [Akrobat](https://www.fontfabric.com/fonts/akrobat/), by Fontfabric, available under a Free Font End User License Agreement.
 The body text is [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans), by Google, available under the SIL Open Font License (OFL).

+## License

+© 2025 J. Paul Getty Trust

+The text of this work is licensed under a <a href="https://creativecommons.org/licenses/by-nc/4.0/" target="_blank" rel="license">Creative Commons Attribution-NonCommercial 4.0 International License</a>.
+All images are reproduced with the permission of the rights holders acknowledged in captions and are expressly excluded from the CC BY-NC license covering the rest of this publication.
+These images may not be reproduced, copied, transmitted, or manipulated without consent from the owners, who reserve all rights.